-The needs analysis within the research community has shown that research data management requires a restructuring of established subject boundaries.
-In order to bundle common interests in FDM, the Community Clusters were founded.
+The needs analysis within the research community has shown that research data management (RDM) requires a restructuring of established subject boundaries.
+In order to bundle common interests in RDM, the Community Clusters (CCs) were founded.
 The CCs are made up of members of the N4O initiative, external specialists and other interested persons, regardless of their status at N4O.
 They meet regularly and document their work results and jointly write N4O commons.
-Because of their composition, the CCs are key to effectively addressing the challenges of FDM in the long term.
+Because of their composition, the CCs are key to effectively addressing the challenges of RDM in the long term.

 Temporary working groups

-Temporary working groups work on specific and clearly defined tasks over a limited period of time at N4O.
-TWGs are supposed to work out the standards and specifications and support the TAs in their work.
+Temporary working groups (TWGs) work on specific and clearly defined tasks over a limited period of time at N4O.
+Theys are supposed to work out the standards and specifications and support the Task Areas (TAs) in their work.

 All results developed by the N4O community are shared as N4O Commons in an online portal and thus made freely available to the research community.
 This includes guidelines, but also procedural documents and the description of standard workflows.
 In doing so, the N4O-Commons are a consensus on proposals, recommendations and standards of the community on good scientific practice, technical descriptions, open educational content and recommendations for the development of services.
 Thus, the N4O Commons provide a constantly updated access to the results of the consortium’s work and clearly articulate the needs of the community.

 The N4O Commons thus provide a framework around the N4O service portfolio and the provision of FAIR data.
 The dynamics of the processes between provision, adaptation or development of the service portfolio and the simultaneous community elaboration of requirements and needs are thus organised in a simple, transparent and participatory way.